miladbarooni/PacMan-Zobmie/README.md

 # PacMan-Zobmie
-Implementing a special edition of Pac Man - Zombie game with reinforcement learning and adverserial methoods.
+ Implementing a special edition of Pac Man - Zombie game with reinforcement learning and adversarial methods.